Published on January 30th, 2018 | by Guest Contributor2

 The mattress feels temperature regulating, and I’ve slept through warm and cool nights easily (the weather has been pretty wacky here in Honolulu the past month).
 It’s very firm while also being deeply comfortable; I feel like I can just kinda melt into my bed since it’s so comfy and I know it’s so healthy!

-Green Living Ideas readers can get a discount using a special code: click here to get shopping!
-For the month of February, use discount code POTUS for $150 off your mattress.
+Green Living Ideas readers can click here to get shopping!
 I hope that you too decide to enjoy this natural beauty and comfort that is Avocado Green Mattress.

 Disclosure: Avocado Green Mattress sent me a mattress for review, but this is the item I wanted to purchase anyway.
 Of course, all opinions are my own.